michaelcbutler/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.

 You're reading it!
+Additional comments can be found in the IPython notebook, `AdvancedLaneFinding.ipynb`.

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first two code cells of the IPython notebook located in "./AdvancedLaneFinding.ipynb."
+The code for this step is contained in the first two code cells of the IPython notebook.

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
 Note that some of the calibration images clipped the chessboard pattern were discarded for the computation.